 Transactions between related taxpayers.-Generally, an accrual basis taxpayer may only deduct business expenses and interest owed to a related party in the year the payment is included in the income of the related party.
-See section 267 for limitations on deductions for unpaid expenses and interest.
+See sections 163(e)(3), 163(j), and 267 for limitations on deductions for unpaid expenses and interest.